jbiason/lunch-o/doc/index.rst

 ..
-Luncho-o documentation master file, created by sphinx-quickstart on Tue Mar 25 20:35:08 2014.
+Lunch-o documentation master file, created by sphinx-quickstart on Tue Mar 25 20:35:08 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Luncho-o's documentation!
+Welcome to Lunch-o's documentation!
 ====================================

 Documentation for client developers: